 Passivhaus is a tried and tested design principle that focuses on the control of air quality.
 Its aim is to achieve a healthy, comfortable and stable environment for end users driven through the control of air quality.

 The concept focuses on reducing energy usage, rather than causing a higher demand by using renewables.
 It is a robust and effective way to achieve the challenge of carbon reduction for the built environment sector.

 Passivhaus is an exacting quality assurance process giving the client confidence in the built performance from an early stage.
 The design and build process is closely monitored, ensuring heat loss through the building fabric is reduced and space heating demand is reduced throughout the year.

 Stride Treglown have in-house Certified European Passivhaus Consultants/Designers providing expertise in designing to Passivhaus standards.
-The service provides guidance, advise and assessment for all types of buildings for both principle and certification standard.
+The service provides guidance, advice and assessment for all types of buildings for both principle and certification standard.

 - BREEAM Assessments*